 All three sources take a balanced view and contain useful information to show that to be a scientist does not lead to the conclusion that God does not exist.
 Equally, to believe in God does not preclude the value in seeking to discover more about how the universe works and was created.

 The article quotes Brian Greene, a world-renowned physicist and author of The Fabric of the Cosmos: Space, Time, and the Texture of Reality.

 "There's no way that scientists can ever rule out religion, or even have anything significant to say about the abstract idea of a divine creator."

 Greene maintains science and religion can (?do actually?) operate in different realms.
 "Science is very good at answering the 'how' questions.
 How did the universe evolve to the form that we see?
 But it is woefully inadequate in addressing the 'why' questions.
 Why is there a universe at all?
 These are the meaning questions, which many people think religion is particularly good at dealing with."

-Francis Collins is Head of the Human Genome Project
+Francis Collins is the former Director of the Human Genome Project